sbslee/fuc/docs/cli.rst

    for example, use '--bases 1000' to display base pairs in kb.

    positional arguments:
      bed_file        input BED file

    optional arguments:
-     -h, --help          show this help message and exit --bases INTEGER     number used to divide the bases (default: 1) --decimals INTEGER  maximum number of decimals (default: 0)
+     -h, --help      show this help message and exit --bases INT     number used to divide the bases (default: 1) --decimals INT  maximum number of decimals (default: 0)

 fq_count
 ========